zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-plus.md

 - The script is not intended to replace your operating system's package manager and does not allow for the installation of any software other than NGINX Plus and its modules.
 Modifications to the script for other installations are not covered by the support program.

-- NGINX Plus will not start automatically, so, you must add custom `init` script/`systemd`unit file for each unprivileged installation on the host.
+- NGINX Plus will not start automatically, so, you must add a custom `init` script or a `systemd` unit file for each unprivileged installation on the host.

 - all dependencies and libraries required by the NGINX Plus binary and its modules are not installed automatically and should be checked and installed manually.